 Is a Medigap plan better than an Advantage plan in Evansville, Indiana?

-It really depends on your individual needs.
+It depends on your individual needs.
 But it’s noteworthy that most Evansville beneficiaries have chosen Original Medicare over Medicare Advantage.

 Can you have a Medicare Advantage and a Medicare Supplement at the same time in Evansville, Indiana?